 Like most people trying to grow dagga for the first time, it is often advised that you use bag seeds.
 Those are the seeds that you find in your bag of dagga.
 This can be a cost-effective way to acquire cannabis seeds without running the risk of wasting a ton of money by overwatering all your sprouts.
 Likewise, if all the plants turn out to be male then at least you will not have paid massive amounts of cash for a bunch of seeds.

-Other than that there are many online options to buy cannabis seeds in South Africa.
+Other than that there are many online options to buy marijuana seeds in South Africa.
 Just make sure that if you are using an international seed bank that they do in fact ship cannabis seeds to South Africa.
-There are also a bunch of local online cannabis seed shops that have a large variety of seeds to choose from.
+There are also a bunch of local online seed shops that have a large variety of seeds to choose from.

-How will I get my cannabis seeds?
+How will I get my marijuana seeds?

 Your cannabis seeds will be sent to you via the mail or via courier.
 That depends on the seeds bank that you buy from and the shipping methods that they offer.
 Normal mail is normally the cheapest, but you also run the highest risk of receiving crushed seeds or not receiving seeds at all.
 This doesn’t happen all of the time (or even most of the time) but it has happened.
 Couriers are generally a more reliable delivery option, but they almost always come at a higher cost.